kkots/ggxrd_hitbox_overlay_2211/README.md

 showP1FramedataInFramebar = true

 ; Specify true or false.
-; When this setting is true (default), Startup/Active/Recovery/Frame Advantage will be displayed underneath P2's framebar.. showP2FramedataInFramebar = true
+; When this setting is true (default), Startup/Active/Recovery/Frame Advantage will be displayed underneath P2's framebar. showP2FramedataInFramebar = true

 ; Specify true or false.
-; Normally we don't display hitstop in the framebar if both players are in hitstop on that frame, ; unless a projectile or a blocking Baiken is present.
+; Normally we don't display hitstop in the framebar if both players are in hitstop on that frame, ; unless a projectile or a blocking Baiken (see "ignoreHitstopForBlockingBaiken") is present.
-; If this is set to true, then we always show hitstop in the framebar. neverIgnoreHitstop = false
+; If this is set to true, then we always show hitstop in the framebar.
+; After changing this setting, you don't need to repeat the moves or actions to see updated result in the framebar.
+; This setting can be changed with the "toggleNeverIgnoreHitstop" hotkey. neverIgnoreHitstop = false

 ; Specify true or false.